Saint Michael the Archangel Catholic Church (Chicago)

 St. Michael (Kościół Świętego Michała) is a church of the Roman Catholic Archdiocese of Chicago.
 The current church is located at E. 83rd Street and S. South Shore Drive in South Chicago, a neighborhood of Chicago, Illinois.

 It is a prime example of the so-called "Polish Cathedral style" of churches in both its opulence and grand scale.
 Along with Immaculate Conception, it is one of the two monumental Polish churches dominating over the South Chicago neighborhood.

 History

 Founded in 1892 as a Polish parish in Chicago to relieve overcrowding at Immaculate Conception.

-Bishop Paul Rhode, the first Polish auxiliary bishop in Chicago, served as pastor from 1897 until he was named bishop of Green Bay in 1915.
+Bishop Paul Peter Rhode, the first Polish auxiliary bishop in Chicago, served as pastor from 1897 until he was named bishop of Green Bay in 1915.
 The parish continued to serve Polish steel workers until the steel mills closed in the 1980s.
 Today the parish as well as the neighborhood are predominantly Latino.

 Bishop Thomas J. Paprocki served as a priest at St. Michael's and then served as associate pastor from the time he was ordained to the priesthood by John Cardinal Cody on May 10, 1978, until 1983.

+The church closed down in 2021.